From Line to Leadership: Transitioning from Operations to Supervision

 - To the best of our knowledge, this course/activity meets the continuing education requirements for 6.0 PDHs as outlined in Minnesota Statute 326.107.
 More information concerning continuing education for professionals is online.

 Minnesota LTAP is sponsored by the Minnesota Local Road Research Board (LRRB) and the Federal Highway Administration (FHWA).
 This course is subsidized through funding from LRRB and FHWA.
-Facilitated by the College of Continuing Education, University of Minnesota.
+Facilitated by the College of Continuing and Professional Studies, University of Minnesota.